PoliticalGraveyard.com

 See also Find-A-Grave memorial

 Belinda Conaway — of Baltimore, Md.
-Daughter of Frank Melvin Conaway, Sr. and Mary W. Conaway.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 2004.
 Female.
 African ancestry.
 Still living as of 2004.

-Frank Melvin Conaway, Sr. — also known as Frank M. Conaway, Sr. — of Baltimore, Md.
+Frank Melvin Conaway Sr. — also known as Frank M. Conaway, Sr. — of Baltimore, Md.
 Democrat.
 Member of Maryland state house of delegates 40th District, 1979-82; clerk of Baltimore Circuit Court, 1999; candidate for mayor of Baltimore, Md., 2004, 2007 (Democratic primary).
 African ancestry.
 Still living as of 2007.

-Frank Melvin Conaway, Jr. (b.
+Frank Melvin Conaway Jr. (b.
 1963) — also known as Frank M. Conaway, Jr. — of Baltimore, Md.
 Born in Baltimore, Md., January 4, 1963.
-Son of Frank Melvin Conaway, Sr. and Mary W. Conaway.
 Member of Maryland state house of delegates 40th District, 2007-.
 Christian.
 African ancestry.
 Member, Freemasons.
 Still living as of 2010.

 See also Wikipedia article

 Mary W. Conaway — of Baltimore, Md.
 Democrat.
-Newspaper editor; Baltimore Register of Wills, 1983-; delegate to Democratic National Convention from Maryland, 1988; candidate in primary for mayor of Baltimore, Md., 1999.
+Newspaper editor; Baltimore Register of Wills, 1983-; delegate to Democratic National Convention from Maryland, 1988; candidate for mayor of Baltimore, Md., 1999.
 Female.
 Methodist.
 African ancestry.
 Still living as of 2010.

-Relatives: Married to Frank Melvin Conaway, Sr.; mother of Frank Melvin Conaway, Jr. and Belinda Conaway.
-See Conaway family of Maryland.
+Relatives: Married to Frank Melvin Conaway Sr.; mother of Frank Melvin Conaway Jr. and Belinda Conaway.

-John Conyers, Jr. (b.
-1929) — of Detroit, Wayne County, Mich.
-Born in Detroit, Wayne County, Mich., May 16, 1929.
+John James Conyers Jr. (1929-2019) — also known as John Conyers, Jr. — of Detroit, Wayne County, Mich.
+Born in Highland Park, Wayne County, Mich., May 16, 1929.
 Democrat.
-Served in the U.S. Army during the Korean conflict; lawyer; U.S. Representative from Michigan, 1965-2003 (1st District 1965-93, 14th District 1993-2003); delegate to Democratic National Convention from Michigan, 1972, 1984, 1996, 2000, 2004, 2008; arrested during an anti-apartheid protest outside the South African Embassy in Washington, 1984; candidate for mayor of Detroit, Mich., 1989.
+Served in the U.S. Army during the Korean conflict; lawyer; U.S. Representative from Michigan, 1965-2017 (1st District 1965-93, 14th District 1993-2013, 13th District 2013-17); resigned 2017; delegate to Democratic National Convention from Michigan, 1968, 1972, 1976, 1984, 1988, 1996, 2000, 2004, 2008; arrested during an anti-apartheid protest outside the South African Embassy in Washington, 1984; candidate for mayor of Detroit, Mich., 1989; in 2017, it was reported that a former member of Conyers' staff had alleged that he had sexually harassed her, and had been paid a settlement of $27,000; subsequently, the House Ethics Committee started an investigation into multiple such allegations; he subsequently resigned from Congress.
 Baptist.
 African ancestry.
-Member, NAACP; American Civil Liberties Union; Kappa Alpha Psi; Americans for Democratic Action; Council on Foreign Relations; Pi Sigma Alpha.
-Still living as of 2009.
+Member, NAACP.
+Recipient of the Spingarn Medal, 2007.
+Died in Detroit, Wayne County, Mich., October 27, 2019 (age 90 years, 164 days).
+Entombed at Detroit Memorial Park East, Warren, Mich.

-Elijah Eugene Cummings (b.
-1951) — also known as Elijah E. Cummings — of Baltimore, Md.
+Elijah Eugene Cummings (1951-2019) — also known as Elijah E. Cummings — of Baltimore, Md.
 Born in Baltimore, Md., January 18, 1951.
 Democrat.
 Lawyer; member of Maryland state house of delegates, 1983-96; delegate to Democratic National Convention from Maryland, 1996, 2000, 2004, 2008; U.S. Representative from Maryland 7th District, 1996-; member of Democratic National Committee from Maryland, 2004.
 Baptist.
 African ancestry.
 Member, Phi Beta Kappa.
-Still living as of 2009.
+Died, in Johns Hopkins Hospital, Baltimore, Md., October 17, 2019 (age 68 years, 272 days).
+Burial location unknown.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 See also Wikipedia article